Free OCR training plan for obstacle course racers and Spartan race athletes.

 2-min progression up to Threshold (RPE 8/10).

-NOTE: If you plan to do an Easy run on a Circuit day, integrate it into your Circuit session warm-up and cool-down.
+NOTE: If you plan to do an Easy run on a Circuit day, integrate the run into your Circuit session warm-up and cool-down.

 Warm-up complete.
 You are ready to rock!

-Complete 10-reps of each exercise at a low-intensity (RPE 2/10), and move on to the next exercise.
+Complete 10 reps of each exercise and move on to the next exercise.

 Rocking frog. ¦ Lying hip abduction. ¦ Lying hip adduction ¦ Lying hip internal rotation ¦ Lying hip external rotation ¦ Walking knee hugs.. ¦ Walking ankle grabs. ¦ Walking squats. ¦ Resistance band shoulder rotations. ¦ Resistance band pull-aparts. ¦ Scapular pull-ups.